davelively14/locorum/README.md

     - Potential fix: Load backends from the Repo instead of hardcoding in BackendSys
   - Phone not evaluating when determining rating for Wendy's
   - Server crashes when a backend doesn't work
+  - Do not allow projects_index to link to results if it's empty

 ## v0.5 to do list
 - Add more backends.
 Priorities: MapQuest